LassoSoft/LassoGuide/lasso_guide_source/operations/uploading-files.rst

       </fieldset>
    </form>

-The ``"file"`` input tells the browser to show controls for selecting a file to be uploaded to the web server.
-Once a user selects the file and then clicks "Upload", the form will upload the data to your web server and the files can be processed by "upload_file.lasso"; the Lasso file specified as the action of the form submission.
+The "file" input tells the browser to show controls for selecting a file to be uploaded to the web server.
+Once a user selects the file and then clicks "Upload", the form will upload the data to your web server and the files can be processed by "upload_file.lasso" --- the Lasso file specified as the action of the form submission.

 Uploaded files processed by Lasso are initially stored in a temporary location.
 If you do nothing with them, they will be deleted.
 If you wish to keep them, you